 If you’ve ever hoisted a squirming toddler or forgotten your form during a deadlift, I’ve got a feeling you know what it’s like to pull a back muscle.
 What we call a “pulled” muscle in the back actually refers to one of two different injuries:

-• A sprain (with a “P”) means the ligaments that hold bones together are torn or stretched.
+- A sprain (with a “P”) means the ligaments that hold bones together are torn or stretched.
 (1)

-• A strain (with a “T”) means the muscles themselves are stretched or torn.
+- A strain (with a “T”) means the muscles themselves are stretched or torn.
 (1)

 Although these are different injuries, they have a lot in common.
-Namely, both are painful.
+Namely, both can be painful.
 Back pain is the second most common complaint to doctors in the U.S. (2), and the lower back is the most frequent source of pain.
 (3) Strains and sprains can be anywhere from mild to severe, with severe muscle, tendon, or ligament tears requiring surgery to fix.

 It figures, then, that the time it takes to “get back” from a pulled back muscle depends on how bad the injury is.
 Some can be treated at home, but it’s always good to talk to a healthcare provider first to make sure.